 23. Spiky Hair

 Men love spiky hair because of the brilliant texture it creates.
 Long gone are the rigid, overly gelled spikes of the 90s, and now the popular option is to create fluffy strands that give you volume.
 It can also be a way to achieve that deliberately messy finish that appeals to those who want a carefree aesthetic.

 24. Taper Fade

-One of the most popular faded hairstyles is the taper fade.
+One of the most popular faded hairstyles for men is the taper fade.
 And for a good reason, the way this cut gradually shortens in length on the back and sides gives your hairstyle structure.
 It can also make the top appear fuller.
 The appeal of this finish is how natural and effortless it can look.
 Plus, it works with just about any haircut.

 If edgy and expressive looks are what you are after, consider an undercut.
 The brilliance of this style is that it makes the hair on the sides and back significantly shorter than on top.
 This, in turn, creates a contrast in length which is undeniably stylish and cool.
 It also looks great with full and voluminous styles, like the pompadour, quiff, or even a faux hawk.

 What are white boy haircuts called?

 White boy haircuts are perhaps not the most flattering term, but it is used to describe several styles that caucasian men favor.
 These could include standard short cuts like the crew cut, caesar, and ivy league, but they can also be something more daring like the mullet or mohawk.

 There are several hot haircuts for boys that have been trending in recent years, including the curtain hairstyle, the slick back, the bro flow, the modern pompadour, and various fade styles.
 When determining which cut will look best on you, consider your hair length, texture, and face shape.

 Subscribe to our mailing list and get interesting stuff and updates to your email inbox.